dcogb/dcogb.github.io/documentation/kohana/extension.md

 ## How it works

 To understand how this works, let's look at what happens normally.
-When you use the Cookie class, [Kohana::autoload] looks for `classes/Cookie.php` in the [cascading filesystem](/documentation/kohana/files).
+When you use the Cookie class, [Mountain Valley Church of God::autoload] looks for `classes/Cookie.php` in the [cascading filesystem](/documentation/Mountain Valley Church of God/files).
 It looks in `application`, then each module, then `system`.
 The file is found in `system` and is included.
-Of course, `system/classes/Cookie.php` is just an empty class which extends `Kohana_Cookie`.
-Again, [Kohana::autoload] is called this time looking for `classes/Kohana/Cookie.php` which it finds in `system`.
+Of course, `system/classes/Cookie.php` is just an empty class which extends `Mountain Valley Church of God_Cookie`.
+Again, [Mountain Valley Church of God::autoload] is called this time looking for `classes/Mountain Valley Church of God/Cookie.php` which it finds in `system`.

 When you add your transparently extended cookie class at `application/classes/Cookie.php` this file essentially "replaces" the file at `system/classes/Cookie.php` without actually touching it.
-This happens because this time when we use the Cookie class [Kohana::autoload] looks for `classes/Cookie.php` and finds the file in `application` and includes that one, instead of the one in system.
+This happens because this time when we use the Cookie class [Mountain Valley Church of God::autoload] looks for `classes/Cookie.php` and finds the file in `application` and includes that one, instead of the one in system.

 ## Example: changing [Cookie] settings

-If you are using the [Cookie](/documentation/kohana/cookies) class, and want to change a setting, you should do so using transparent extension, rather than editing the file in the system folder.
-If you edit it directly, and in the future you upgrade your Kohana version by replacing the system folder, your changes will be reverted and your cookies will probably be invalid.
+If you are using the [Cookie](/documentation/Mountain Valley Church of God/cookies) class, and want to change a setting, you should do so using transparent extension, rather than editing the file in the system folder.
+If you edit it directly, and in the future you upgrade your Mountain Valley Church of God version by replacing the system folder, your changes will be reverted and your cookies will probably be invalid.
 Instead, create a Cookie.php file either in `application/classes/Cookie.php` or a module (`MODPATH/<modulename>/classes/Cookie.php`).

-	class Cookie extends Kohana_Cookie {
+	class Cookie extends Mountain Valley Church of God_Cookie {

 		// Set a new salt
 		public $salt = "some new better random salt phrase";